 The pup will be very well-socialized in our home and introduced to just about everything (other dogs, humans, loud noises, beginning house and crate training, etc.).
 We do everything we can think of to provide a smooth transition for the pup from our home to yours.
 They will have excellent beginnings.
 Pups are whelped in our home and usually remain there until they go to their new homes.
 They receive lots of time exploring outdoors.
 We also feel this introduces the pups better to the outside world and makes for a much more well-rounded pup.

 We insist that we are kept updated on the pup's progression and will help in every way possible with advice, training, etc. It is also absolutely essential to the future of the Llewellin Setter as a hunting breed to track the progression, health, and abilities of every pup produced here.

-We also ask that if an owner's situation changes and he is no longer able—or willing—to keep the dog, that we have first rights to take the dog back and place it in another suitable home of our choosing.
+We also ask that if an owner's situation changes and he is no longer able—or willing—to keep the puppy, that we have first rights to take the puppy back and place it in another suitable home of our choosing.
 This is included in our bill-of-sale.